Cozisoul/Captioning-Photos-with-Generative-AI/README.md

 *   **Gradio:** For building the interactive web UI.
 *   **Hugging Face `transformers`:** For loading and interfacing with pre-trained models.
 *   **PyTorch:** As the backend deep learning framework.
+*   **BeautifulSoup4:** For HTML parsing and web scraping.
 *   **Models:**
-    *   `Salesforce/blip-image-captioning-base` for captioning.
+    *   `Salesforce/blip-image-captioning-base` & `blip2-opt-2.7b` for captioning.
     *   `pytorch/vision/resnet18` for classification.

-## Setup and Running the Application
+## Setup and Running the Toolkit

-To run this application on your local machine, please follow these steps.
+To run this application on your local machine, please follow these initial setup steps.

 **1. Clone the Repository**
 ```bash